← Back to research

 Executive Summary

-Crystal is an open-source desktop application that enables developers to run multiple Claude Code and Codex AI sessions simultaneously in isolated git worktrees.
-Built by Stravu, Crystal solves the parallelization problem that developers face when waiting for AI agents to complete tasks—instead of sequential work, developers can test multiple approaches concurrently and merge the best results.
+Crystal was an open-source desktop application that enabled developers to run multiple Claude Code and Codex AI sessions simultaneously in isolated git worktrees.
+Built by Stravu, Crystal solved the parallelization problem developers face when waiting for AI agents to complete tasks—instead of sequential work, developers could test multiple approaches concurrently and merge the best results.
+As of June 2026 the repo holds 3,080 stars and 195 forks but has had no commits or releases since February 26, 2026.
+Stravu's development effort has moved to Nimbalyst, an MIT-licensed visual workspace launched from a new repo in October 2025.

 AttributeValue